 For a truly unique wedding reception, you can even rent out different wings of the museum.
-You can celebrate your wedding surrounded by the oceans, dinosaurs, the stars, or even the African mammals!
-Definitely a one-of-a-kind experience for your wedding day.
+You can celebrate your wedding surrounded by the oceans, dinosaurs, the stars, or even mammals!
+A one-of-a-kind experience for your wedding day.

 30. Union Square

-Union Square is an amazing spot to take photos if you are having your wedding in Manhattan.
+Union Square is an amazing spot to take photos for your wedding in Manhattan.
 This New York location always has something exciting going on and houses tons of great food and shopping.

-It’s a smaller park, so you can get both romantic park photography and iconic city scenery.
-During the fall, the leaves turn the most beautiful shades of orange and copper, which make for a really romantic wedding photo as well.
+It’s a smaller park, so that you can get romantic park photography and iconic city scenery.
+During the fall, the leaves turn the most beautiful shades of orange and copper, which also make for a romantic wedding photo.

 32. Madison Square Park

-Just moments away from the Flatiron building, you’ll find the beautiful Madison Square Park.
-Unlike some prominent parks in NYC, Madison Square Park is a bit smaller but has stunning tulips and other flowers blooming throughout the year.
+You’ll find the beautiful Madison Square Park just moments away from the Flatiron building.
+Unlike some prominent parks in NYC, Madison Square Park is smaller but has stunning tulips and other flowers blooming throughout the year.

 This romantic spot is a great wedding photo location, and if you need to grab a quick bite on the way to the chapel, you can stop by the very first Shake Shack location for a burger.
 The perfect wedding day treat!